rocketgurl/icg-pc/README.md

 The default branch is `master`.
 Tagged releases should be built from master once all changes have been pull requested and merged.
 Day to day development should happen on the `develop` branch, or for larger projects, create a separate feature branch.

+### Deployment

+Production ready assets should be delivered as a tagged release build to the DevOps team.
+When a git [tag](http://git-scm.com/book/en/Git-Basics-Tagging) is created and pushed to Github, a Jenkins job is triggered that, among other things, optimizes the JavaScript modules with `r.js`, minifies the various assets, and appends the tag version to the Policy Central footer.
+The easiest way to trigger this Jenkins job is to draft a new release [here](https://github.com/icg360/policy-central/releases).
+Note: you can also run this job locally via `rake build`, which will create a compiled, minified version of Policy Central with the latest version appended to the footer in a directory named `build`.
+Make sure you have the latest tags locally by issuing a `git pull` from the command line.

 ### Dependencies

 * __JavaScript Libraries__